 All convicted sex offenders are registered and listed on either a national or state sex offender database.
 The people on these databases have been convicted in a court of law of a sex crime.
 You are able to see this information online, but keep in mind that you can’t get the precise address, but rather the address block of the address that they registered.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file that contains a docket sheet and all of the filings and documents filed in your court case.
 You can access your court records via the internet, or at Clerk of Court office in the county where the case was filed.

 Every state maintains a record of people’s criminal history.
 These databases are all linked so you are able to track criminal histories from any other state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county, and in the event that the crime was in a different state, you may have to pay a fee for a more comprehensive search.